sungyeonu/sungyeonu/README.md

 ### Hi there 👋

 My name is Sungyeon, an undergrad student based in Philadelphia and Northern VA.
 - 🌱 My concentrations are in AI and full stack development (React + Typescript, Flask)!
+- 👯 I’m looking to collaborate on React projects!
-- 📫 sungyeonu@gmail.com
+- 📫 sy527@drexel.edu
 <!--
 **sungyeonu/sungyeonu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.